Atlantis Casino Resort Spa: Expansion and improvements

 Since 2006, the Atlantis has been on a constant improvement program, starting with a $50 million expansion project that was completed in the summer of 2008; that project saw the expansion of the casino floor to include a new Race and Sports Book, high end poker room, and a new bar-lounge.
 The property also added onto its convention space and constructed an enclosed walkway link to the Reno/Sparks Convention Center, which is next door to the resort.

 Following that project, a series of renovation projects were embarked on, including the renovation of all the hotel's guest rooms in phases, a remodel and expansion of the hotel's spa, completed in January 2009, to the remodel of its signature restaurants.
 The main casino floor was renovated to match the hotel's new refined tropical motif.

 New marble, furnishings and accent lighting now flow throughout the property.
 In 2010, the property demolished its two-story motor lodge buildings on which the resort was founded to add more parking and make room for intended future expansion later.

-In the summer of 2012, the Atlantis announced it had earned the Triple AAA Four Diamond Award, a rating only 5.4% of hotels receive.
+In the summer of 2012, the Atlantis announced it had earned the AAA Four Diamond Award, a rating only 5.4% of hotels receive.
 The only other property in Reno to win it was the Atlantis' chief competitor, Peppermill Reno.

 CEO John Farahi of resort owner Monarch Inc said the company has no plans to stop improving the facility.
 It is likely they will announce plans to build a parking structure to hold some 1700 cars in the near future, also, the company is preparing a nightlife/entertainment district as well to complement the resort.

-Monarch expands company

-Seeking to diversify its holdings, Monarch successfully acquired the Riviera Black Hawk Casino 40 miles outside of Denver for $72 million.
-The sale closed in Spring of 2012, since then, Black Hawk has increased Monarch's overall profit margins by 6%.
-The company announced in the first quarter of 2013 that they are planning an expansion and major renovation of the property.
-The details are being finalized but a brief overview was given, the company will expand the casino floor and add a 300 ft hotel tower.
-The project is expected to be announced the 4th quarter of 2013.